 Your NCD won’t expire if you renew your motor insurance every year and don’t claim against your policy.
 However, if you skip renewing your motor insurance the next year, your NCD rate will drop one tier and continue dropping for every year that you skip your insurance renewal.

 For example, if you have a 55 percent NCD and skip renewing it next year, then the NCD will drop to 45 percent.
 If you don’t renew your motor insurance, your NCD will continue to decrease until it eventually reaches 0 percent after about five years.

 Read More: What to Do in a Car Accident

 We hope this article on how to transfer your NCD can help you when you get a new car in the future.
 If you’re looking for an affordable, quality pre-owned car, check out CARSOME.
-We put all CARSOME Certified cars through a stringent 175-point inspection.
-Additionally, we professionally refurbish each one to ensure their safety, comfort, and quality.
+We put all CARSOME cars through a stringent 175-point inspection to ensure they’re free of major accident, fire, and flood damage.

 Each car also comes with a guarantee of a fixed price with no hidden fees, a one-year warranty, and a five-day money-back guarantee.